PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

+Now make sure to run our super sugary for loop!

 # Casting
 Delete all of our old code.
 Or if you don't like that, you can make a new repl called "casting" (select the C language) and continue by using the new repl.